flarum/docs/docs/extend/data.md

 const posts = discussion.posts(); // array of Post models
 ```

+You can learn more about the store in our [API documentation](https://api.docs.flarum.org/js/master/class/src/common/store.js~store).

 ### Adding New Models

 If you have added a new resource type, you will need to define a new model for it.
 Models must extend the `Model` class and re-define the resource attributes and relationships: